 The inconspicuous tubular flowers are surrounded by a hairy star of pointed white, irregularly long bracts in variable numbers.
 The special feature of the Edelweiss flower is its silvery shine.
 This is caused by the reflection of many thousands of tiny air bubbles in the woolly hairs on the bracts.
 The silvery-white shimmer attracts nectar-searching pollinator insects such as flies and beetles.
 The actual flowering time is June to September.

 In nature, the Edelweiss usually grows on steppe-like-grainy Alpine meadows at an altitude of up to 3,000 meters.
-However, with the great pressure of eager wildflower pickers and souvenir hunters, the small plant has been forced more and more into the cliffs and secluded crevices, which is why the edelweiss is often mistaken for a steep rock plant.
+However, with eager wildflower pickers and souvenir hunters, the small plant has been forced more and more into the cliffs and secluded crevices, which is why the edelweiss is often mistaken for a steep rock plant.

 The commercially available Edelweiss varieties bear the names of the mountains, such as ‘Matterhorn’ (dense flower on a long stem), ‘Wendelstein’ (gray-green and strongly branched) or ‘Mont Blanc’ (compact growth with single flowers)